 Sometimes, especially with children and abusers, there must be a consequence to enforce a boundary.
 That requires more courage and the right words to say it respectfully and not punitively.
 See my ebook How To Speak Your Mind — Become Assertive and Set Limits and webinar How to Be Assertive.

 When boundaries don’t work, there are reasons.
 For one, you must maintain them with consistency.
 Like training a child or dog.
 When you let them violate your rules, you’re communicating that you’ve changed your mind or that the boundary wasn’t important in the first place.
 When setting boundaries with someone who has a personality disorder, such as borderline or narcissistic personality disorder, the guidelines in confronting abuse are somewhat different.
 Get professional help.
-Read Dealing with a Narcissist: 8 Steps to Raise Self-Esteem and Set Boundaries with Difficult People.
+Read Dating, Loving, and Leaving a Narcissist: Essential Tools for Improving or Leaving Narcissistic and Abusive Relationships.

 © 2021 Darlene Lancer